m-a-d-n-e-s-s/madness/doc/tutorial/README.md

 1. [MADNESS parallel runtime --- basic concepts and architecture](#MADNESS-parallel-runtime)
 1. [MADNESS numerical API and example application](#MADNESS-numerical-API)
 1. [MADNESS chemical API and example Hartree-Fock program](#MADNESS-chemical-API)

-This tutorial covers
-* using the MADNESS chemistry applications.
-[Florian, Hannes, Adrian]
-  - structure of the input file
-  - moldft, gradient
-  - molresponse
-  - all the other codes incl.
-6D
-  - excited states, hessian
-* running MADNESS applications in parallel using threads + MPI [Hannes]; and
-  - basic concepts
-  - environment variables
-  - single process
-  - MPI
-  - Tips, tricks, and pitfalls
-    - binding process+threads to sockets
-    - avoid fast malloc libraries if using MPI
-* an overview of the MADNESS parallel runtime sufficient to develop numerical applications; [RJH]
-* developing new applications using the numerical and chemistry APIS; [All of us]
-  - overview of basic concepts and the numerical API [RJH]
-  - cmake file and makefile to use madness as a library [???]
-  - hello world in the numerical API [RJH]
-  - overview of the chemistry API [Florian]
-  - a simple Hartree-Fock program

 ## Downloading